 Initially the music which forms the Beowulf orchestral suite was planned for an opera based on the life of the hero from the medieval epic poem of the same name.
 The operatic treatment, however, has been put on hold due to not yet having found a suitable libretto.
 The movements that comprise the present work were intended to be instrumental entr’actes within the larger opus itself, but for now they have been combined to form a suite that tells the story of our hero’s life without words.

 Beowulf was composed in 2000 and originally was scored for ancient instruments.
 The score was reorchestrated for a modern ensemble in 2005.
 The instrumentation is for a standard orchestra with the brief additions of parts for organ and bagpipes.

 The music is designed to convey a medieval flavor while incorporating modern harmonies for programmatic effect.
-Each movement presents a musical portrait of episodes from the epic tale:1.
+Each movement presents a musical portrait of episodes from the epic tale.
+(N.B.
+The mp3s are of the Sibelius playback):1.
 Præludium — Essentially an overture, the movement sets the stage for the events to follow.

 2. The Dedication of Heorot — King Hrothgar and his subjects parade to the dedication of his great mead-hall.

 3. Grendel’s Journey Across the Moor — From his dark and foreboding lair, the monster Grendel hears the sounds of joy emanating from the mead-hall and makes his way to wreak destruction on the people of Hrothgar’s kingdom.

 4. Beowulf Sails to Heorot — Having heard of the horrors befalling King Hrothgar, Beowulf sails with his band of warriors to deliver Heorot from its evil foe.